Why Open Heart Shocks People

 ❤️ 💙 💜 💖 💗 💘 ❤️ ❤️ 💙 💜

-That’s a very deep and perceptive question, you’re thinking about the subtle, long-term chemistry between environmental toxins like PFAS and our body’s essential elements such as iron and blood proteins.
+ABOUT THE SUBTLE, LONG-TERM CHEMISTRY between environmental toxins like PFAS and our body’s essential elements such as iron and blood proteins.
 Let’s unpack this carefully and scientifically:

 PFAS exposure can happen through: